Bugs – DIPHTHERIA

 Mode of Infection

 The disease is found throughout the world but is more common in regions where immunisation programmes have been limited or withdrawn due to economic reasons or from civil strife.
-More recently we have witnessed the major epidemic of diphtheria which has affected Russia and some of the newer CIS states.

 If travellers find themselves in the midst of a diphtheria epidemic they should stay clear of public transport, cinemas, local market places and other regions where close contact with the local population is unavoidable.
 This is especially true during the colder times of the year.